yunchengzhang1/CS4345_Discord_Bot/README.md

 _WORKING_ User shall be able to access a new channel upon joining a group/class.<br/>
 _WORKING_ User shall be able to see all present members who are a part of the group/class.<br/>
 _WORKING_ User shall be able to modify deadlines if they have administrative privileges.<br/>
-_WORKING_ User shall be able to see how frequently people are participating in meetings <br/>
 _WORKING_ User shall be able to see the event time zone automatically converted to their local time zone <br/>

 _DONE_ User shall be able to set up goals about how much time they plan on studying or playing games<br/>